The SPHeRE Network 9th Annual Conference

 ‘Population Health – future directions and challenges’

-will take place on Thursday 23rd March 2023 in RCSI.
+took place on Thursday 23rd March 2023 in RCSI.

 During the SPHeRE Network 9th Annual Conference we will examine the current big population health challenges, how we choose amongst competing priorities going forward and look at how the landscape of population health science is changing.
 We will examine emerging public health challenges, directions in population mental health, and global health equity.
 The conference is an opportunity to hear from international leaders in the field, to understand how different disciplines can work together to guide decision-making in population health and to discuss how we can shape population health science to achieve the greatest impact.